sanbox-irl/sanbox-irl.github.io/source/_posts/omnio.md

 title: OMNIO
 date: 2024-03-04 17:46:54
 tags: game
+description: "*OMNIO*, made with art by Yuko Ota, is a game about combining blocks into complicated shapes and forms."
 ---

 *OMNIO*, made with art by Yuko Ota, is a game about combining blocks into complicated shapes and forms.